 Austria’s capital absolutely phenomenal.
 The architecture offers something to marvel at every few minutes.
 Viennese cultural, artistic, and scientific contributions to the world are momentous, and there’s evidence of this everywhere.

-So pack a snug coat or two, and a good pair of boots.
-An Austrian winter is cold, but it’s spectacular.
+So pack a toasty coat, warm gloves, and a good pair of boots.
+An Austrian winter is cold, but it’s spectacular!